Before Christianity invented being identified as a devil, was there talk of demons?

 They belonged to a world, which was not on the dimensional plane of men, while the gods were.

-This small statue you see below represents the demon we are talking about which as you can see was not very attractive, equipped with four wings, bird legs, animalistic upper limbs, scorpion tail.
+This small statue you see above represents the demon we are talking about which as you can see was not very attractive, equipped with four wings, bird legs, animalistic upper limbs, scorpion tail.
 This is how they imagined it although they had never seen it, because as I said it manifested itself through its “possessed”.

 However, it also had a benevolent aspect, it was not always seen in this way, many people wore amulets that depicted Pazuzu’s head and that were mainly worn around the neck by women during childbirth.
 In fact, it was feared that his wife, Lamashtu, would kill their children because it seems she could not procreate and was envious.